September 6, 2021

-So, you've heard about managed print services, but you’re not sure whether it's a service your business would benefit from... sound about right?
+So, you might have heard about Managed Print Services, but maybe you’re not sure whether it's a service your business would benefit from.
 After all, how complex can it be to take care of a few printers and copiers?
-How about this, instead of asking how hard caring for print equipment is, ask yourself the following questions and uncover the value a managed print services program can provide to your business.
+How about this, instead of asking how hard caring for print equipment is, ask yourself the following questions and uncover the value that a Managed Print Services program can provide to your business.

-#1: Do you have printing technology in your office?
+1. Do you have print technology in your office?

-Whether you have three devices in your local small-town office or hundreds of printers in ten offices scattered throughout the Midwest, managed print services can help you.
+Whether you have three devices in your local small-town office or hundreds of printers in 10 offices across the country, Managed Print Services can help you.
 The benefits of print management can apply to any business, regardless of size and print equipment quantity.

-Most organizations do not take the time to define a print strategy.
+Most organizations do not take time to define a print strategy.
 It is time-consuming and typically falls low on the priority list.
-Still, the costs associated with printing can add up to between 1-10% of an organization’s total revenue.
+Still, the costs associated with printing can add up: ranging from 1-10% of an organization’s total revenue.
 Putting a print strategy in place that effectively monitors and manages your fleet of equipment can provide your organization with cost savings of up to 30%.

 If you do have a print strategy in place, not only are you ahead of the curve, you already know the value print management is providing your business.
 Now the question becomes, are you benefiting as much as you could?
-At its core, a managed print services (MPS) program is a print strategy, and experienced providers have mastered print efficiency.
+At its core, a Managed Print Services program is a print strategy, and experienced providers have mastered print efficiency.
 They can provide the additional knowledge and expertise to provide the most value.

-#3: Do you know how much your print costs are?
+3. Do you know how much you spend on print costs?

 Most businesses don’t have an accurate understanding of their print costs.
 Commonly, we find businesses only take into account the cost of equipment, service and supplies.